This article shares essential tips and best practices to help you get the most out of email warm-up and use it effectively.

 Keep in mind that launching an email campaign before completing the warm-up can set back its progress.
 Wondering why?

-This is because warm-up generates only positive interactions, and real campaigns sometimes bring in the negatives (bounces, spam reports) which depletes the positive effect that was gained.
+This is because warm-up generates only positive interactions, and real campaigns sometimes bring in the negatives (bounces, spam reports) which can reduce the positive effect gained during warm-up.

 Warm-up limit (daily warm-up emails)